-Meet Holly Lin, The Commons alum and Operations Manager at Instawork.
-After excelling in the Core Sprint, Holly pivoted into tech when she landed a role on her mentor’s team
+Meet Holly, The Commons alum and Operations Manager at Instawork.
+After excelling in the Strategy + Operations Sprint, Holly pivoted into tech when she landed a role on her mentor’s team

 Holly’s career path in one line: Bachelor’s degree in business -> Supply Chain Analyst (2 years) -> Operations Coordinator at Instawork (the first Ops hire in Canada!) -> Operations Manager at Instawork

 Read on to learn more about Holly’s career journey, her experience working at a startup, and how she made the most of The Commons community to launch and accelerate her career in tech.

 Why did you want to pivot from supply chain operations into tech?

 I started my career in a supply chain ops role in a massive company where I was one of thousands of employees.
 I was working on a tiny piece of a massive pie and I was feeling disengaged, especially during the pandemic when we transitioned to work from home and there was not much work culture.
 During the pandemic, tech was booming and people started talking about it more and I became interested.
 I initially had my eye on the big tech companies, like DoorDash and Uber, and I saw that The Commons had a good community of people from those companies, so I decided to join to learn more about opportunities in tech.

 What was your experience like during the recruiting process, and how did you land the job at Instawork?

 I started my job search by applying and interviewing online, sending resumes to open job posts.
 I found the recruiting process to be really draining.
 It takes up a lot of your time which can be difficult to manage if you have a full time job going on as well.
 So I was pretty discouraged after feeling like I was going in circles with recruiting.
 But then my friend told me about The Commons and I saw that there was this network of relevant people there that might help me out.